mattantonelli/vimpire/README.md

-## Vimpire: A collection of settings and plugins for vim.
+### Vimpire: A collection of VIM settings and themes.

 ### Plugins:
 * ctrlp